John G. Whilldin: Construction and service

 Pilot boat John G. Whilldin was launched on August 1, 1839, from the shipyard of Joseph Vogle, from Southwark, Philadelphia.
 At her launch she sailed from Cape May, New Jersey.
 She was named in honor of Dr. Whilldin, son of Captain Wilmon Whilldin of Philadelphia.
 Whilldin was 85-tons burthen.

 In 1839, the pilots of Delaware had seven boats ready for use.
 The Thomas P. Cropper, Lewis Pulaski and Thomas A. Morgan, that sailed from Lewes, Delaware; the Spartan, Leonidas and John G. Whilldin that sailed from Cape May; and the William Price from Philadelphia.

 On September 20, 1861, lying at the Breakwater during a fierce storm, Christopher Eldridge was on the pilot boat John G. Whilldin when lightning hit the mast as he was leaning against the mainmast watching the storm, which killed him instantly.

 Captain Humphrey Hughes was the pilot on the Whilldin when it was capsized on November 29, 1870, as it was caught up with heavy breakers.
-She had two apprentices onboard that all made it to shore.
+She had two apprentices on board that all made it to shore.

 On May 4, 1876, pilot boat Johnn G. Whilldin sailed through a lot cases of coal oil near Cape May and was able to pick up 86 cases, containing two tin cans each of five gallons, making 860 gallons of refined petroleum.